StuartSul/Homemade_Neural_Network/README.md

 new_hnn.predict(NEW_DATA)
 ```

-This will be uploaded on pip sooner or later.

 ---
 ### hnn/
 Package folder.
 Defines all network properties, training system, file IO, and other functionalities needed.
 All APIs are defined in hnn.py.